multiplealiases/video-scrungler/README.md

 The service menu does not display progress nor display any indication that it is working, and I'm not sure how best to solve it.

+I also had to lie a bit and write "99 MB" in the submenu even though it actually runs a file size target of 100 MB.
+This is because service submenus are sorted ASCIIbetically.

 [^1]: Specifically `yuv420p` High Profile H.264 video/AAC audio
       contained in MP4 with `-movflags faststart`.